rockthejvm/rockthejvm.github.io/_drafts/2024-07-25-testing-raise.md

 }
 ```

-The above test verifies the behavior of the use case when there was an error during the execution of the port.
+The above test verifies the behavior of the use case when there was an unexpected error during the execution of the port.
 We used the `answers` function, the most generic one available in MockK.

 For completeness, we can translate the above test using Mockito to understand the differences between the two libraries.
 In detail, we'll use the library `mockito-kotlin` on top of Mockito to have a more idiomatic look and feel: